Dr. Sheryl Eckstein

-Hannah is one of the newest members of our team.
+Hannah has been part of our team since 2017.
 She has been working with animals for 3 years since graduating from a local high school.
 In her free time, she enjoys going to Disneyland, hiking, going to the beach, and spending time with her dog and cat.

 Amanda joined our RVAH family in 2016.
 She is a current student at the local community college and is planning on becoming a veterinarian in the future.
 She lives in Mission Viejo with her 3 dogs, cat, and tortoise.

 Heather recently joined our team in 2017.
 She has worked in veterinary hospitals for 5 years.
 In her free time, Heather enjoys working with her rescue dogs and surfing our beautiful beaches.

 Emma joined the RVAH team in 2017 and interns at the clinic during the summer and on holiday breaks.
 During the year, she goes to college at Cal Poly San Luis Obispo where she studies Animal Science.
 In her free time, she enjoys going to the gym and spending time with her friends and family.
 In the summer, Emma lives in Trabuco Canyon with her two loving Boxer dogs.

 Jhaymie is the newest member of our staff and has been with our team since 2018.
 She is currently attending college and would like to major in Animal Science.
 In her free time she enjoys hiking, reading and being with all her pets.
 She is happiest when there is an animal around.

 The Office Dog